Keyworth

-Keyworth (/ˈkiːwərθ/) is a large village and civil parish of Nottinghamshire, England.
+Keyworth (/ˈkiːwərθ/) is a village and civil parish of Nottinghamshire, England.
 It is located about 6 mi southeast of the centre of Nottingham.
 It sits on a small, broad hilltop about 200 feet above sea level which is set in the wider undulating boulder clay that characterises the area south of Nottingham.

 The village logo is a local windmill which was demolished in the 1950s.
 The former site of the windmill was on Selby Lane.

 Keyworth is twinned with the French town of Feignies.

 Demographics

 A 2001 census which was conducted indicates that the civil parish had a population of 6,920, reducing to 6,733 at the 2011 census, with an increase at the 2021 census to 6,821.

 The population estimate as of 2023 is 7,390 residents.

-The average age in Keyworth was found to be between 50 - 64 years, with 21.19% of people in this category from the 2021 Census.
+The average age in Keyworth was found to be between 50–64 years, with 21.19% of people in this category from the 2021 Census.